 Pyrithione zinc will sting and irritate the eye if it actually gets into it so it's important that none does.
 I tell my patients to use this soap once or twice a day.
 Calming Zinc Soap contains the strongest level of the medicine pyrithione zinc, which helps to counter the yeast germs that may contribute to dandruff.
 There are other products with this active ingredient, including some dandruff shampoos.
 Many people find them more drying and irritating to their sensitive, dandruff prone skin than Calming Zinc.

-When the blepharitis flares up anyway I have my patients start a degreasing and debridment treatment with dilute baby shampoo.
-It sounds too simple to work for the inflammation of eyelid dandruff but it’s highly effective.
+I typically start a degreasing and debridement treatment with dilute baby shampoo.
+It sounds too simple to work for the inflammation of eyelid dandruff but it's highly effective.

 After showering, or soaking the eyelids with a warm and wet wash cloth for 5 minutes, I have patients treat the lash line with a cotton tipped applicator dipped in a dilute baby shampoo solution.
 The solution is made with a small squirt of baby shampoo in about a cup of warm water.
 The solution is mixed up well and then the cotton tipped applicator is dipped in it.
 The eyelid's lash line is held taught with a finger and the applicator is gently run along the lash line to help remove built up oil, dead skin cells and microorganisms that clog the lash line pores (oil glands).